 SIGA has adopted a code of ethics and business conduct that applies to its officers, directors and employees, including without limitation, our Chief Executive Officer, Chief Financial Officer and Chief Scientific Officer.
-The Code of Ethics and Business Conduct is available on SIGA's website at www.siga.com under the "Corporate Governance" section.
+The Code of Ethics and Business Conduct is available, free of charge, on SIGA's website at www.siga.com under the "Corporate Governance" section.